uetsymphonique/mitre-knowledge-base/techniques_procedures/TA0003-persistence.md

 ### T1505.005 - Server Software Component: Terminal Services DLL

+Procedures:

+- Adversaries may abuse components of Terminal Services to enable persistent access to systems.
+Microsoft Terminal Services, renamed to Remote Desktop Services in some Windows Server OSs as of 2022, enable remote terminal connections to hosts.
+Terminal Services allows servers to transmit a full, interactive, graphical user interface to clients via RDP.
+Windows Services that are run as a "generic" process (ex: svchost.exe) load the service's DLL file, the location of which is stored in a Registry entry named ServiceDll.
+The termsrv.dll file, typically stored in `%SystemRoot%\System32\`, is the default ServiceDll value for Terminal Services in `HKLM\System\CurrentControlSet\services\TermService\Parameters\`.
+Adversaries may modify and/or replace the Terminal Services DLL to enable persistent access to victimized hosts.
+Modifications to this DLL could be done to execute arbitrary payloads (while also potentially preserving normal termsrv.dll functionality) as well as to simply enable abusable features of Terminal Services.
+For example, an adversary may enable features such as concurrent Remote Desktop Protocol sessions by either patching the termsrv.dll file or modifying the ServiceDll value to point to a DLL that provides increased RDP functionality.
+On a non-server Windows OS this increased functionality may also enable an adversary to avoid Terminal Services prompts that warn/log out users of a system when a new RDP session is created.

 ### T1505.006 - Server Software Component: vSphere Installation Bundles

+Procedures:

+- Adversaries may abuse vSphere Installation Bundles (VIBs) to establish persistent access to ESXi hypervisors.
+VIBs are collections of files used for software distribution and virtual system management in VMware environments.
+Since ESXi uses an in-memory filesystem where changes made to most files are stored in RAM rather than in persistent storage, these modifications are lost after a reboot.
+However, VIBs can be used to create startup tasks, apply custom firewall rules, or deploy binaries that persist across reboots.
+Typically, administrators use VIBs for updates and system maintenance.
+VIBs can be broken down into three components: * VIB payload: a `.vgz` archive containing the directories and files to be created and executed on boot when the VIBs are loaded. * Signature file: verifies the host acceptance level of a VIB, indicating what testing and validation has been done by VMware or its partners before publication of a VIB.
+By default, ESXi hosts require a minimum acceptance level of PartnerSupported for VIB installation, meaning the VIB is published by a trusted VMware partner.
+However, privileged users can change the default acceptance level using the `esxcli` command line interface.
+Additionally, VIBs are able to be installed regardless of acceptance level by using the esxcli software vib install --force command. * XML descriptor file: a configuration file containing associated VIB metadata, such as the name of the VIB and its dependencies.
+Adversaries may leverage malicious VIB packages to maintain persistent access to ESXi hypervisors, allowing system changes to be executed upon each bootup of ESXi – such as using `esxcli` to enable firewall rules for backdoor traffic, creating listeners on hard coded ports, and executing backdoors.
+Adversaries may also masquerade their malicious VIB files as PartnerSupported by modifying the XML descriptor file.

 ### T1525 - Implant Internal Image

+Procedures:

+- Adversaries may implant cloud or container images with malicious code to establish persistence after gaining access to an environment.
+Amazon Web Services (AWS) Amazon Machine Images (AMIs), Google Cloud Platform (GCP) Images, and Azure Images as well as popular container runtimes such as Docker can be implanted or backdoored.
+Unlike Upload Malware, this technique focuses on adversaries implanting an image in a registry within a victim’s environment.
+Depending on how the infrastructure is provisioned, this could provide persistent access if the infrastructure provisioning tool is instructed to always use the latest image.
+A tool has been developed to facilitate planting backdoors in cloud container images.
+If an adversary has access to a compromised AWS instance, and permissions to list the available container images, they may implant a backdoor such as a Web Shell.

 ### T1542.001 - Pre-OS Boot: System Firmware